 No memorization is expected for this class.

-INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.com
+INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.

 Children's Theatre Class II

-Ages *9-12
+Ages *8-11

-*Child must be 9 by first day of class.
+*Child must be 8 by first day of class.

 This group of boys and girls will be put “on stage" using an array of "backyard" costumes, props and stage materials.
-Kids will create familiar stories incorporating our own imaginative twists.
+Kids will create familiar stories incorporating their own imaginative twists.
 Improvised Mind-Island stories - where the kids get to make up their own characters and add their own ideas to any plot they act out - are always a favorite.
-Participation of these students will be more evident than the younger class with a hope for less narration on the part of a storyteller (me) and more dialogue participation from the thespians.
-Once the kids have gotten the hang of our theatre expectations, the kids will be encouraged to produce excerpts of popular fairy-tales working in small groups allowing them to choose their own costuming, setting and dialogue.
+Participation of these students will be more evident than the younger class with a hope for less narration on the part of a storyteller (me) and more dialogue participation from the young thespians.
+Once the kids have gotten the hang of our theatre expectations, the kids will be encouraged to produce excerpts of popular fairy-tales working in small groups; allowing them to choose their own costuming, setting and dialogue.

 Memorization of scripts won't be expected.

-INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.com
+INSTRUCTOR: Masha Furmanova, mafusha88@hotmail.

 Improv Theatre A